milovanderlinden/blackarch-site/_posts/2016-12-29-iso-released.md

 icon: fa-file-archive
 ---

-Today we released new BlackArch Linux ISOs.
+Today we released new BlackArch ISOs.
 For details see the ChangeLog below.

 Here's the ChangeLog: